-Wondering if a sore clitoris area during menopause is abnormal?
+Wondering if clitoral pain during menopause is normal?

-The hormonal shifts that happen during menopause can cause all sorts of changes to the vagina and vulva, the clitoris included.
+The hormonal shifts that happen during menopause can cause all sorts of changes to your vagina and vulva, the clitoris included.

 We’ll take you through the details.